- On December 8, 2016

 - clothing donations, donate, gift of giving, giving back

-A big part of the fun of the holiday season is the giving of gifts, rather than the receiving.
+A big part of the fun of the holiday season is the gift giving, rather than the receiving.
 I’ve been watching my 13-year old daughter busily and joyfully planning the gifts she will give to our family members this year.
 That spirit of generosity brings happiness to others, but to ourselves as well.
 Spreading kindness is joyful, full stop.

 One of the tenets of nancy dilts wardrobe consulting is to keep functional clothing in the use stream.
 Donation of clothing that is still in good shape but no longer being worn is a win-win for the environment and for people who do not have the means, for whatever reason, to purchase the clothing they need.
 Your old winter coat or suit can mean a new life for a recently arrived refugee or a woman escaping domestic abuse and starting over.